 What is Strix?

 Strix orchestrates multiple AI agents that collaborate on a single target.
-They handle reconnaissance, exploitation, and validation out of the box.
+They handle reconnaissance, exploitation, and validation without separate configuration steps.

 You point it at a local directory, a git repository, or a live URL.
-The agents run the app dynamically, so results reflect what actually happens at runtime, not what static analysis infers.
+The agents run the app dynamically, so results reflect what happens at runtime rather than what static analysis infers.

 Key Features